domRiddle/ASF/Two-factor-authentication.md

 From this moment, all `2fa` commands will work as they'd be called on your classic 2FA device.
 You can use both ASF 2FA and your authenticator of choice (Android, iOS, SDA or WinAuth) to generate tokens and accept confirmations.

 If you have authenticator on your phone, you can optionally remove SteamDesktopAuthenticator and/or WinAuth, as we won't need it anymore.
 However, I suggest to keep it just in case, not to mention that it's more handy than normal steam authenticator.
-Just keep in mind that ASF 2FA is **NOT** a general purpose authenticator and it should **never** be the only one you use, since it doesn't even include all data that authenticator should have.
-It's not possible to convert ASF 2FA back to original authenticator, therefore always make sure that you have general-purpose authenticator in other place, such as in WinAuth/SDA, or on your phone.
+Just keep in mind that ASF 2FA is **NOT** a general purpose authenticator, it doesn't include all data that authenticator should have, but limited subset of original `maFile`.
+It's not possible to convert ASF 2FA back to original authenticator, therefore always make sure that you have general-purpose authenticator or `maFile` in other place, such as in WinAuth/SDA, or on your phone.

 ---